Yrahcaz7/Dungeon-of-Souls/README.md

 Most player sprites taken from or based off of the ones found [**here**](https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character).

+All other art (and music, too!) is entirely my original work.

 ## *An ominous feeling...*

 *When the hands align,*